annotation/stam-tools/docs/fromxml.md

 ## Modelling choices

-A mapping between XML and STAM depends on various of choices you as a modeller need to make:
+A mapping between XML and STAM depends on a variety of choices you as a modeller need to make:

 * What parts of the XML go to the plain text and what parts go to annotations?
 For instance, is a `<title>` field something you want to explicitly render in the text or is it considered metadata (an annotation) on the text as a whole?